Maps of Iceland

 Iceland Road Map for Travel Plans

-While many travelers to Iceland are happy to stay in Reykjavik and travel out each day, some also wish to travel around the country on an epic road trip.
+While many travelers to Iceland are happy to stay in Reykjavik accommodations and embark on day tours, some also wish to travel around the country on an epic road trip.

-Booking a self-drive tour can help organize this for you, with accommodations being booked in advance as you traverse the country.
+Budget self-drive tours can help organize this for you, with accommodations being booked in advance as you travel the country.
 These driving maps of Iceland can help you pick which places to go if you're planning your trip independently.

-Iceland's Ring Road (Route 1) is a popular route that circles the entire island.
+Iceland's Ring Road (Route 1) is the main road that circles the entire island.

 This Iceland attractions map includes the most famous waterfalls, volcanoes, glaciers, and beaches along the route.
-It's also easy to stray a little off the Ring Road to include some of the lesser-known attractions in Eastfjords or the beautiful Snaefellsnes peninsula in West Iceland.
+It's also easy to stray a little off the Ring Road to include some of the lesser-known attractions in the beautiful Eastfjords.

-It's possible to drive the Ring Road in six days, but the longer you take, the more sites you can see and the longer you can spend at them.
-For example, you can do a 10-day self-drive tour of Ring Road and the Snaefellsnes peninsula.
+It's possible to drive the Ring Road without the Snaefellsnes peninsula in six days, but the longer you take, the more sites you can see and the longer you can spend at them.
+For example, you can do a 10-day self-drive tour of Ring Road and the Snaefellsnes peninsula, which will allow you to see many of the major sights in Iceland.

 Iceland Ring Road and Westfjords Map

 The Westfjords are Iceland's second most remote area behind the uninhabited Highlands.
-It's cut off from the Ring Road and requires a bit of a detour to reach.
-But by adding it to the trip, you'll fully encircle Iceland, as seen on this second Iceland driving map.
+It's not part of the Ring Road and requires a bit of a detour.
+But by adding it to the trip, along with the Snaefellsnes peninsula, you'll fully encircle Iceland, as seen on this second Iceland driving map.

-Many of the roads in the area are gravel, and snowstorms on mountain passes can happen even in summer, so you'll need to take your time as you drive from one scenic fjord to another.
+Many of the roads in the Westfjords are gravel and snowstorms on mountain passes are common, so you'll need to take your time as you drive from one scenic fjord to another.

 The Westfjords are barely accessible during winter due to heavy snowfalls, closed roads, and even avalanche threats, but they are magical in summer.
-So think of this as the off-beat Iceland attractions map.
+So think of this as the off-the-beaten-road Iceland attractions map.

-You can take the ferry Baldur between Stykkisholmur and Brjanslaekur in the Westfjords to decrease driving time, with an optional stop at the tranquil Flatey island, one of Iceland's hidden gems.
+You can take the ferry Baldur between Stykkisholmur and Brjanslaekur in the Westfjords to decrease driving time, with an optional stop at the tranquil Flatey island, one of the hidden gems in Iceland.

-If you want to spend two weeks exploring the whole country at an affordable price, this 14-day budget Ring Road self-drive tour is for you.
+If you want to spend two weeks exploring the whole country at an affordable price, this 14-day budget self-drive tour of the Ring Road is a great option.

-For those who prefer a bit more luxury and an ensuite bathroom during your stay, this 14-day self-drive around Iceland and Westfjords tour is also available.
+For those who prefer a bit more comfort during your stay, this 14-day self-drive around Iceland and Westfjords tour includes some fantastic Iceland hotels.

 Westfjords Map

 You can also explore the beautiful Westfjords on your own.
-See the Westfjords map below for its top attractions:
+See the Westfjords map above for its top attractions.

 The capital of the Westfjords region is the town of Isafjordur.
 With a population of just over 2,500, it makes an excellent base for exploring the sights of the remote Westfjords.

-Try this two-day wildlife tour to see what animals you can spot, or go on an 11-hour hiking tour through the Hornstrandir Nature Reserve.
+Try this two-day wildlife tour in the Westfjords to see what animals you can spot, or go on a 10-hour small group hiking tour through the Hornstrandir Nature Reserve.
 The Westfjords also have excellent opportunities for kayaking — you could even see whales or dolphins on this 2-hour kayaking tour departing from Isafjordur.

 The Golden Circle & West Iceland Driving Map